travis-ci/docs-travis-ci-com/user/languages/groovy.md

 ### Default Test Command

-if your project has `build.gradle` file in the repository root, Travis Groovy builder will use Gradle to build it.
+if your project has `build.gradle` file in the repository root, Travis CI Groovy builder will use Gradle to build it.
 By default it will use

     gradle check